 For the process of rectifying the ETM+ satellite imagery to a given projection, a regular grid is defined over the input space, one set per scan.
-This separate, forward mapping is necessary to correct properly for gaps between scans and because an inverse satellite model cannot be defined.
+This separate, forward mapping is necessary to properly correct for gaps between scans and because an inverse satellite model cannot be defined.
 The first and last lines from each scan are represented in the gridding of the input.
-The difference between the last line of a scan (line 16 for TM multispectral bands, line 8 for the thermal band, and line 32 for the PAN band) and the first line of the next scan is used to determine the scan gap.
+The difference between the last line of a scan (line 16 for TM multi-spectral bands, line 8 for the thermal band, and line 32 for the Pan band) and the first line of the next scan, is used to determine the scan gap.
 These scan gaps are corrected in the ETM+ geometric resampling process.
-Refer to the Landsat 7 Wide Band Data Format Book (Reference 1) for more information about the Landsat 7 instrument and scan gaps.
-The grid spacing in the along-scan (sample) direction is 96 pixels-a factor that divides into the total number of input image samples and that coincides with the ADS sampling rate.
-(The typical value used for Landsats 4 and 5 was 128 pixels.)
-Figure 3-19 illustrates the gridding of an input image:
+Refer to the Landsat 7 Wide Band Data Format

+Book (Reference 1) for more information about the Landsat 7 instrument and scan gap.
+The grid spacing in the along-scan (sample) direction 96 pixels--a factor that divides into the total number of input image samples and that coincides with the ADS sampling rate.
+(The typical value used in for Landsat 4 and 5 was 128 pixels.)
+Figure 3.1.5-11 illustrates the gridding of an input image:

-Figure 3-19.
-Input Image Gridding Pattern Relating Input to Output Space
+Relating Input to Output Space

-The Landsat 7 mapping grids are defined in image (line, sample) coordinates that map the input (Level 0) line, sample coordinates to the output projected space line, and sample coordinates.
-At each grid intersection (input line and sample), the initialized Landsat satellite model is called to calculate the geometric latitude and longitude at that point.
+The Landsat 7 mapping grids are defined in image (line, sample) coordinates which map input (level-0) line, samples to output, projected space line, samples.
+At each grid intersection (input line and sample) the initialized Landsat satellite model is called to calculate the geometric latitude and longitude at that point.
 Using the projection definition information as input to the Projection Transformation Package, the output projection coordinate is then calculated for each latitude and longitude point.
-From the output projection coordinates, an output line and sample location, in the defined output frame, are calculated for each point.
-For a path-oriented product, the polynomial is evaluated at each output projection coordinate.
+From the output projection coordinates an output line and sample location, in the defined output frame, is calculated for each point.
+For a path oriented product, the polynomial is evaluated at each output projection coordinate.
 This mapping takes care of both the rotation of the projection space and the scaling from projection coordinates to image (line, sample) coordinates.
 The polynomial (called once for x coordinates and once for y coordinates) is of the form:

-$$x' = a0 + a1x + a2y$$
+x' = a0 + a1x + a2y

-'''

-x' is the output line or sample x and y are output space projection coordinates
+where: x' is the output line or sample and x and y are output space projection coordinates out_line = (ul_proj_y - proj_y) / pixel_size + 1 out_samp = (proj_x - ul_proj_x) / pixel_size + 1

-'''

-For the other output projections (when there is no rotation between the image coordinate system and the projection coordinate system), the output line and samples are calculated directly using the following equations:
+For the other output projections (when there is no rotation between the image coordinate system and the projection coordinate system) the output line and samples are calculated directly using the following equations:

-The input line and sample, output line and sample, and projection information are written to a grid file.
+The input line and sample, output line and sample, and the projection information are written to a grid file.
 This geometric mapping grid file defines the transformation between the satellite image and the specified output projection.
-The grid file is used by the resampler to rectify geometrically the input image to the user-specified output image frame, projection, and pixel size.
+The grid file is used by the resampler to geometrically rectify the input image to the user-specified output image frame, projection, and pixel size.

-The above process is used to create a grid for each band that is to be processed.
+The above process is done to create a grid for each band that is to be processed.
 The net effect is that there is a grid for each band in the grid file.
 This is necessary because of timing offset differences between bands.